 In this connected world, everything we do generates data.
 It follows that there are serious concerns about individual privacy when it comes to third-party data collection.
 Recent privacy regulations like Europe’s GDPR and California’s CCPA and headlining court cases have people wondering whether it’s safe to continue utilizing third-party data in their marketing strategies.

-First, it’s important to understand that compliant data partners provide anonymized data.
-Second, these regulations don’t change the fact that third-party data is a mainstay of marketing strategy and will become increasingly essential in maintaining a competitive advantage.
-As you make a plan for data and the next decade, it’s essential to work with a trusted data partner to stay compliant with existing and emerging laws.
+First, it’s important to understand that compliant data partners provide data with consumer consent, the consumer has opted-in to share their data.
+Second, it's essential to work with a data partner that adheres to strict data governance as to whom they partner with and follows a code of ethics when sourcing and distributing consumer data.
+As you make a plan for data and the next decade, it’s imperative to work with a trusted data partner to stay compliant with existing and emerging laws.

-Mobilewalla is a leading consumer intelligence provider, boasting the most comprehensive consumer data repository in the digital ecosystem.
+Mobilewalla is a leading consumer intelligence provider, providing the most comprehensive consumer data repository in the digital ecosystem.

 We aggregate data from multiple sources, then apply data cleansing techniques, fraud detection measures, and a combination of deterministic, artificial intelligence, and machine learning techniques.